machadi/PDL_1920_groupe-7/README.md

-the purpose of this project is to improve the first version of the project which has been done by the students of last years at ISTIC MASTER 1 (2018-2019) It's goal is to extract as many relevant tables from wikipedia links. the output format is csv. like any project we have several diffrents version and the purpose of this it's to improve it from version to version over time to make it more powerful and better than the others versions made by the students of Master degree from last year.
+the purpose of this project is to improve the first version of the project which has been done by the students of last years at ISTIC MASTER 1 (2018-2019) It's goal is to extract as many relevant tables from wikipedia links.
+The output format is csv.
+like any project we have several different version and the purpose of this it's to improve it from version to version over time to make it more powerful and better than the others versions made by the students of Master degree from last year.